wkim7015/Back_up_0.1/TEST/README.md

 The inputs can be found in the front of the functions;All of the inputs is at the very front-lines after declaration of global variables.
 Circumferenced by "#================",They can be easily found and modified as below.

+Furthermore, before running the files, it is essential to put the test files in the directory where the functions are stored.
 _1. TESTcopyfunction_

 It has two kind of inputs: path1~6 and drive